arisGio/webpack/README.md

 \_\_dirname: take me to the current directory

 --> let's delete main.js & npm run build --> created a bundle.js file & we have to update in the index.html --> now it works properly as before
+--> you could have multiple if you wanted to do some code splitting --> [name].js going to be bundle.js as you can see from the entry property --> since we are in development mode we have all this unnecessary lines of comments in bundle.js, in production mode is going to be much less code